-These Gluten-free and Keto Almond Crescent Cookies are a melt-in-your-mouth delicious and a healthier re-creation of the traditional Almond Crescents, Moon Cookies, or Vanillekipferl.
-This "guaranteed to please" recipe is perfect for the Holiday Season, but you'll love them so much you will want to make them all year round!
+These Gluten-free and Keto Almond Crescent Cookies are a melt-in-your-mouth delicious and a healthier re-creation of the traditional holiday cookie.
+This “guaranteed to please” recipe is perfect for the Christmas Season, but you’ll love them so much you’ll for sure want need to make them all year round!

 I have a thing for baking cookies and Almond Crescent Cookies were always a favorite of mine to make, especially at Christmastime.
 Today I'm super thrilled to share a healthier remake that I'm sure you will love.